Home » Visual defects » Correction of visual defects: myopia

 There are several ways to correct myopia:

-3- Myopia correction by refractive surgery is now particularly advanced and effective.
+3- Myopia correction by refractive surgery is today particularly advanced and effective.

 Operation procedure